UPDATE: Researching Irish Law

 - O'Higgins, Paul, Second Supplement to A Bibliography of Periodical Literature Relating to Irish Law.
 Belfast: SLS Publications, 1983.

-From 1983 to 1997, there is no comprehensive index available although a few journals are indexed in the Index to Legal Periodicals and online at sites such as OCLC.
+From 1983 to 1997, there is no comprehensive index available although a few journals are indexed in the Index to Legal Periodicals.

 From 1997 on, many journals are indexed in the excellent IRLII Periodicals Index, hosted by UCC Law Faculty at Legal Periodicals